SGH-I577/hercskytools/README.md

-make clean                        # remove the curent out directory for a clean build breakfast cm_skyrocket-userdebug  # only if building for skyrocket breakfast cm_hercules-userdebug   # only if building for hercules breakfast cm_quincyatt-userdebug  # only if building for quincy ./hercskytools/cm-10.2-celox.sh   # apply our patches (done on topic branch 'auto') mka bacon
+make clean                        # remove the curent out directory for a clean build breakfast cm_skyrocket-userdebug  # only if building for skyrocket breakfast cm_hercules-userdebug   # only if building for hercules breakfast cm_i577-userdebug       # only if building for i577 breakfast cm_quincyatt-userdebug  # only if building for quincy ./hercskytools/cm-10.2-celox.sh   # apply our patches (done on topic branch 'auto') mka bacon